Frequently Recommended Programming Books

 - The Art of Computer Programming

-If you want THE book on algorithms and data structures, then you should go for the newly updated edition (3rd edition) of Donald E Knuth's three volume work on algorithms.
-Volume 1 deals with fundamental algorithms (eg, techniques for manipulating stacks, queues, lists, arrays, trees, etc; garbage collection, Huffman encoding, dynamic allocation algorithms, etc), Volume 2 deals with seminumerical algorithms (random number generators, floating point, optimized arithmetic algorithms, etc), and Volume 3 provides the reader the necessary information to select the best sorting and searching algorithm for your particular task, given your data structures, storage systems and output requirements.
+If you want THE book on algorithms and data structures, then you should go for Donald E Knuth's four volume work on algorithms.
+Volume 1 deals with fundamental algorithms (eg, techniques for manipulating stacks, queues, lists, arrays, trees, etc; garbage collection, Huffman encoding, dynamic allocation algorithms, etc), Volume 2 with seminumerical algorithms (random number generators, floating point, optimized arithmetic algorithms, etc), Volume 3 provides the reader the necessary information to select the best sorting and searching algorithm for your particular task, given your data structures, storage systems and output requirements, and Volume 4A with combinatorial algorithms.
 Note, though, that the books are pretty heavy reading, and a number of people find them difficult to plough through.
 If you are one of those, you might want to check out the other algorithms books listed on this page.

 - Algorithms in C++ : Fundamentals, Data Structures, Sorting, Searching